sachin87/jGrowl-rails/README.md

 ## Contributing to j_growl_rails

   Fork, fix, then send me a pull request.

 ## License

-use MIT license.
+  MIT